Doctoral Programme of Social and Behavioural Sciences - Admission Criteria and Instructions for Applicants

 - a fixed-term funded doctoral researcher position (only in the autum application period)

 The applications are submitted during the application period on electronic forms.
-More information and instructions for applying from the top of this page.
+More information and instructions for applying is available from the top of this page.
 Note: applications via email are not accepted.

 The objective of the selection process of doctoral researchers is to have students suitable for a research career track who are skilled, motivated, and committed to research and doctoral studies.

 A general prerequisite for the right to pursue postgraduate studies is an applicable higher academic degree, or a relevant degree from abroad which in the country in question provides eligibility for corresponding postgraduate studies.
-A maximum of 50 students are admitted to the Faculty of Social Sciences each year.
+A total maximum of 100 students are admitted to the Faculty of Social Sciences each year.

 The selection criteria are as follows: